-When you file bid protests challenging the government’s bidding and evaluation actions or trying to respond to government contracts for bid , the Competition in Contracting Act (“CICA”) Automatic Stay Rule, under 31 USC 3553 typically suspends any procurement action until the court decides a government contract protest case.
+When you file bid protests challenging the government’s bidding and evaluation actions or trying to respond to government contracts for bid, the Competition in Contracting Act (“CICA Stay”) Automatic Stay Rule, under 31 USC 3553 typically suspends any procurement action until the court decides a government contract protest case.

 - When deciding to file your protest, keep in mind that the CICA stay is not 100% guaranteed.

 - “Urgent and compelling circumstances for continued performance of the contract is in the best interests of the United States, or

 - Urgent and compelling circumstances will significantly affect interests of the United States.

-- The override decision must consider “the impact of the competition and the integrity of the procurement system” and still be rational.
+- The override decision must consider “the impact of the competition and the integrity of the federal procurement system” and still be rational.
 See Reilly’s Wholesale, 73 Fed.
 Cl. at 711.

 If either of the above situations occurs, then the procurement will continue, and GAO will not impose the CICA Stay.

 Not meeting five-day requirement for a government contract protest can be a problem because, within one day of receipt of the protest, GAO will telephone the contracting agencies to report that a protest has been filed.
 4 CFR 21.3(a).

 If your protest is not filed with the five-day timeline, the notification could be a defense for the agency and federal managers not to impose the stay.
 In addition to the automatic stay, the Court of Federal Claims has addressed several disputes about applying the stay.